 If there is still no corresponding Activity in your Activity stream, follow the steps in this article: https://forums.adobe.com/docs/DOC-6306.

 - Click Uninstall in My Exchange, wait a few

 Extension Manager is obsolete in CC 2015.
-Using Extension Manager CC to install any extensions (add-ons) in earlier versions can interfere with your ability to install extensions (add-ons) through the Creative Cloud Desktop application.
-To avoid problems, users of all Creative Cloud versions must begin using the Creative Cloud Desktop application to install extensions.
-Once you upgrade to CC2015, ensure that all your extensions are properly installed by following these steps:
+Using Extension Manager CC to install any extensions (add-ons) in earlier versions can interfere with your ability to install extensions (add-ons) through the Creative Cloud desktop app.
+To avoid problems, users of all Creative Cloud versions must begin using the Creative Cloud desktop app to install extensions.
+Once you upgrade to CC 2015, ensure that all your extensions are properly installed by following these steps: